Same-Sex Relationships

 Yes.
 The Alaska courts will hear cases about the break-up of relationships even if a couple is not married.
 These relationships are called “domestic partnerships” and can apply to both same sex and opposite sex relationships.
 You may need to talk to a lawyer to find out what to do, because there are no court forms for domestic partnerships.

-Whatever sex you are and whatever your sexual orientation, you can get court protection from a partner who hits you or threatens you, or commits other acts of domestic violence.
-See Section 5 of this Guide for more information on domestic violence.
+No matter what your gender identity or sexual orientation is, you can get court protection from a partner who hits you or threatens you, or commits other acts of domestic violence.

-You can also contact the following organizations at the phone numbers below or online.
+You can contact the following organizations at the phone numbers below or online.